DOWNLOAD DEMO

 • Roles that Can Delete Files Using the File Browser in the Editor (soon to be renamed to just Roles that can delete files)

-folder, whereas Administrators in child sites in a multi site installation can access the file system starting at /Data/Sites/[SiteID]/
+Whereas Administrators in child sites in a multisite installation can access the file system starting at: /Data/Sites/[SiteID]/.

 If you don't want users to be able to delete any files you should not give them access to the file managers, therefore access to the File Managers is determined by Roles that Can Delete Files in the Editor.
 Roles added to this permission can delete files from the editor dialog windows but can also use the File Managers (assuming they have one of the upload and browse permissions).